 Make sure that Airtame is close to an access point (within 10 meters/30 feet for Airtame 1 or within 15 meters/50 feet for Airtame 2).

 The Airtame device and access point are too far apart.
-For optimal streaming experience, we recommend a WiFi signal strength between -50 and -60 dBm
+For optimal streaming experience, we recommend a WiFi signal strength of minimum -50 dBm.

 Windows network ping test